lekrsu/shfw-walkthrough/README.md

 ### License

-This project is licensed under the [LICENSE](LICENSE) - (Specify the license you choose for your project).
+This project is licensed under the [Creative Commons Attribution 4.0 International License (CC BY 4.0)](LICENSE).

+Please review the [LICENSE](LICENSE) file for detailed terms and conditions.

 ### Author Information